LifeLock vs. Experian: Compared & Reviewed

 • $1,000,000 Ultimate Plan

 The exception is for legal fees.
-All of LifeLock’s plans come with $1 million reimbursement for legal costs.
+All of LifeLock’s plans come with a $1 million reimbursement for legal costs.

 Experian IdentityWorks insurance coverage breaks down like this: